kammradt/lets-meet-api/README.md

 ###  Development progress :bar_chart:

+> I'm trying to follow gitflow, so you can see my progress usings the tags from this repository too! :blush:

 - [ ] **Users module**
 	- [x] Anyone should be able to register and become a User